Cambridge Assessment Admissions Testing: History

+2023 - Cambridge Assessment Admissions Testing announces it will withdraw from running any admissions tests at the end of the year.

+2024 - Cambridge Assessment Admissions Testing closes down its website and Support Site and ceases all operations.

 Research

-Cambridge Assessment Admissions Testing conducts a broad programme of research to ensure the fairness and validity of its admissions tests for university admissions.
+Cambridge Assessment Admissions Testing conducted a broad programme of research to ensure the fairness and validity of its admissions tests for university admissions.
 It purpose is to gather evidence to demonstrate that the admissions tests make a useful contribution to the admissions process.

 Admissions tests

 BioMedical Admissions Test (BMAT)

 BMAT is used by universities in the UK and overseas for entry to Medicine, Biomedical Science and Dentistry courses.

 International Medical Admissions Test (IMAT)

 IMAT is used by a number of Italian universities for entry to English language-taught Medicine, Surgery and related degree courses.
 The test was developed in conjunction with the Italian Ministry of Education.
 It is currently taken in September for admission in October.

 English Literature Admissions Test (ELAT)

 ELAT is used for entry to English Literature courses at the University of Oxford and the University of Cambridge.
 It is taken in late October/early November for admission the following October.